Security

 Audit

-A smart contract audit is a comprehensive security review of blockchain code by specialized firms to identify vulnerabilities, bugs, and potential exploits before deployment to mainnet.
+A smart contract audit is a full security review of blockchain code by specialized firms to identify vulnerabilities, bugs, and potential exploits before deployment to mainnet.

 Circuit Breaker